 650 |

-We currently emit around 41 Gt per year.
+We currently emit around 42 Gt CO2 per year.

 More detailed information is summarised here:

-Since direct compliance with these budgets can no longer be considered realistic,
+Since staying directly within these budgets can no longer be considered realistic,

-there will be an overshoot that will have to be offset by net negative CO2 emissions.
+a temporary overshoot would have to be offset by net negative CO2 emissions.

 More information can be found here.

-Web app for determining linear global reduction paths that comply with a predetermined CO2 budget:
+Web app for calculating linear global emissions paths consistent with a predetermined CO2 budget:

 Web app for calculating Paris-compatible national CO2 budgets:

-The web app takes the two decisive criteria into account:
+The web app takes two key criteria into account:

 (2) climate justice

-Here is a more detailed version of the app, which also includes a direct comparison with the NDCs of the six major emitters:
+Here is a more detailed version of the app, which also includes a direct comparison with the NDCs of the six largest emitters:

-National CO2 budgets can best be adhered to through hard caps in emissions trading systems.
+National CO2 budgets can best be met through hard caps in emissions trading systems.
 To ensure that the resulting 'whatever-it-takes-CO2-prices' can be politically enforced and are fair, the entire auction proceeds should be distributed back to citizens as a per capita lump sum (climate dividend).

-In parallel, an attempt should be made to agree standards for particularly CO2-intensive production processes (steel production, cement production, certain basic chemical processes, international aviation and shipping etc.) in a coalition of the willing (climate club).
+In parallel, efforts should be made to agree on standards for particularly CO2-intensive processes and activities — such as steel production, cement production, certain basic chemical processes, international aviation and shipping — within a coalition of the willing (climate club).